-- Approval of any medication administration not listed above: - o Approval of oral and rectal medications for EMT - Approval of IM, SC, IN, or IV for advanced, CC, and paramedic providers
+- Approval of any medication administration not listed above: - Approval of oral and rectal medications for EMT - o Approval of IM, SC, IN, or IV for advanced, CC, and paramedic providers

-- This protocol is designed to assure that the EMS provider and medical control physician are best prepared to assist patients with ongoing disease processes that are not covered by these protocols, and who have already been given therapy by their physicians.
-Typical situations include: - Pulmonary hypertension -epoprostenol (Flolan)infusion when PICC line breaks - Congenital adrenal hyperplasia assisting with IM administration of hydrocortisone sodium succinate(Solu-Cortef) - If a patient is on a continuous drip medication and they lose their access, it is potentially fatal.
-Obtaining IV access (or an IO, should IV access be unobtainable) and continuing an infusion pump the patient has prescribed may be life-saving - Access of ports may not be done unless the provider has additional training and is equipped, or the patient has his or her own access device
+- This protocol is designed to assure that the EMS provider and medical control provider are best prepared to assist patients with ongoing disease processes that are not covered by these protocols, and who have already been given therapy by their prescribers.
+Typical situations include: - o Pulmonary hypertension epoprostenol (Flolan) infusion when PICC line breaks - Congenital adrenal hyperplasia assisting with IM administration of hydrocortisone sodium succinate (Solu-Cortef) - If a patient is on a continuous drip medication and they lose their access, it is potentially fatal.
+Obtaining IV access (or an IO, should IV access be unobtainable) and continuing an infusion pump the patient has prescribed may be life-saving - Access of ports may not be done unless the provider has additional training and is equipped, or the patient has his or her own access device.
+See General: Vascular Devices Pre-Existing - Common brand names for albuterol include Ventolin[®], Proventil[®], and ProAir[®] - Levalbuterol (Xopenex) is a beta agonist and, therefore, a levalbuterol inhaler may be utilized in this protocol - A combination inhaler that contains albuterol & ipratropium (Atrovent[®]), such as Combivent[®], that is prescribed to the patient may be substituted for an albuterol inhaler in this protocol